 Congrats!
 You now know how to create a new Mac user using the Terminal.
 Get your lines straight, write the lines in order, and everything will be hunky-dory.

-If you ever get logged out of your admin account and can’t get in, the fastest way to get back in the game would be to use what’s a called a spare admin account.
+If you ever get locked out of your admin account and can’t get in, the fastest way to get back in the game would be to use what’s called a spare admin account.
 Hindsight dictates that you should do this before the unfortunate ‘lock-out’ happens, but then life happens.

 Don’t worry; you’re still able to create a spare Mac account even if you’re locked out.
 However, this requires running a startup environment called the Single User Mode; think of it like Mac’s version of Windows safe mode with command prompt, only that, in this case, CMD is replaced by the Terminal.
 Here’s what you’ll need to do.

-Step 2.
-During the boo screen, hold down the CMD+S keys.
+- Step 2.
+During the boot screen, hold down the CMD+S keys.

 Hit enter to continue.
 This command will allow you to mount or load the files and folders on your computer.

 - Step 5.
 It’s now time to start your Mac into the Single User mode.
 This is a fancy way of saying that you’re going to trick your computer that this is its first boot.
 In order to do that, you’ll need to delete a special file that tells the Mac if this is its first boot or not.
 Don’t worry – removing this file will not turn your Mac into a paperweight.